Diesel Technology - Applied Service Management

 - Parts Manager

 Students who chose the Applied Service Management concentration, along with the required core program, can earn their occupational associate degree upon completion.
-Associate in Specialized Technology (A.S.T.) degree is offered at Blairsville, Laramie and Sacramento.
+Associate in Specialized Technology (A.S.T.) degree is offered at Blairsville and Laramie.
 In Fremont and Long Beach, offered as Associate of Occupational Studies (A.O.S.) degree.